-The Nanqi Tea Garden, situated at an elevation between 800 and 1,000 metres, located in the Houtian Village of Longjuan Township in Anxi, China.
-The climate here is warm and moist year round, with average temperatures between 16℃ and 19℃.
-With an annual rainfall of approximately 1,800mm, Nanqi is a superstar Tieguanyin growing region.
-The tea planted here is of excellent quality because of the ecologically unique natural environment.
-More significantly, the local people are hard workers, good people who know very well how to make tea.
-The traditional processing method gives Nanqi Tieguanyin its unique Guan Yin taste, aroma, and feel: sun withering, spreading, fixation, rolling, forming and roasting.
-The orchid aroma of Nanqi Tie Guan Yin is spreading around the world.
+The Nanqi Tea Garden, situated at an elevation of between 800 and 1000 meters, is located in Houtian Village of Longjuan Township in Anxi, China.
+The climate here is warm and moist throughout the year with an average temperature between 16 and 19℃ and an annual rainfall of around 1800mm.
+Nanqi is a superstar tieguanyin growing region, with the tea planted here of excellent quality due to the ecologically unique natural environment.

-After tasting this hand-crafted Tie Guan Yin tea, Angel Chen from TeaVivre interviewed the tea farmer, Ms. Chen Biyi, with several questions about the tea.
+After tasting this hand-crafted tieguanyin, Angel Chen from TeaVivre interviewed the farmer, Ms. Chen Biyi, about the tea.

-Angel: Where are the fresh leaves of this tea from?
+Angel: Where are the leaves for this tea from?

-Ms Chen: Almost every town in An’xi produces fresh tea leaves.
-The materials of this tea are mainly from plantations in the areas of Longjuan, Xianghua, Gande, Huqiu, and Xiping.
+Ms Chen: Nearly every town in Anxi provides fresh tea leaves.
+The materials for this tea come from plantations mainly in the areas of Longjuan, Xianghua, Gande, Huqiu, and Xiping.

-Angel: Usually, when we drink Tie Guan Yin, we may feel a slight sour taste on the root of our tongue, along with the lofty aroma of Tie Guan Yin.
+Angel: Usually when drinking tieguanyin, we may feel a slightly sour taste at the back of our tongue, along with the natural aroma of tieguanyin.
 Where do these qualities come from?

 Ms Chen: This is due to a longer period of spontaneous fermentation before fixation.
-The sour flavor comes out naturally after the extended period of tossing and oxidation, which often lasts for three days.
+The sour flavor comes out naturally after the extended period of tossing and oxidation, often lasting for three days.

-TeaVivre: The sour flavor doesn’t represent that the tea has gone bad, or that its quality is affected.
-The sourness is due to something called tuo suan (拖酸), or drawing out the sourness.
-Tea leaves are not instantly pan-fired after being picked from the tea shrubs.
-They will be put aside for two to three days, during that which time the leaves will oxidize and spontaneous ferment, a process from which the sour flavor develops.
-This is a production method, to wait for a few days before performing stir fixation.
+TeaVivre: A sour flavor might not show that tea has gone bad, or that it is of bad quality: sometimes the sourness is due to something called tuo suan (拖酸), or ‘drawing out the sourness’.
+Tea leaves are not pan-fired immediately after being picked; they may be put aside for two to three days, during which the leaves may oxidize and spontaneous ferment, which is what develops that sour flavor.
+This is part of the production method in preparation for ‘stir fixation’.

 Ms Chen: You’re right.
-We call this kind of Tie Guan Yin Zheng Chao (正炒, zhèng chǎo).
-Zheng refers to the middle of the day.
-Chao refers to the process of stir fixation, chao qing, or frying the leaves to end the oxidation process and “fix” the level of oxidation.
-We pick the fresh tea leaves in the morning, and finish the process of chao qing before 12 o’clock in the noon.
-That’s why it is called Zheng Chao.
+We call this kind of tieguanyin Zheng Chao - ‘zheng’ refers to the middle of the day while ‘chao’ refers to the process of stir fixation, ‘chao qing’, or frying the leaves to end the oxidation process and thus “fix” the current level of oxidation.

-TeaVivre: Zheng Chao Tie Guan Yin has a smooth tasted liquid, heavy and clear flavor, and strong aroma of sweet orchid.
-Local people in Fujian name this characteristic of Tie Guan Yin as “The Charm of Guan Yin”, Guan Yin Yun or Yin Yun.
-It is also a standard of discerning the quality of an Iron Goddess.
-Chen mentioned that tea workers will decide whether the tea leaves are ready for stir fixation by their years of experience.
-In this way, the flavor of one kind of tea may be slightly various due to different experience of the tea maker.
-Tea’s flavor is highly affected by weather as well.
+TeaVivre: Zheng Chao tieguanyin has a smooth liquid with a clear, heavy flavor, and a strong sweet orchid aroma.
+The local Fujian people name this characteristic of tieguanyin as “The Charm of Tieguanyin”, or Guan Yin or Yin Yun.
+It is a standard of discerning the quality of an Iron Goddess.
+Tea workers will decide whether the tea leaves are ready for stir fixation by their years of experience, and in this way, the flavor of one tieguanyin may vary due to the different experience of the tea makers.

-Tie Guan Yin tea is the representative of Chinese Oolong tea.
-Oolong teas were first developed during the early 1700's in the Fujian area of China.
-As a cross between non fermented green and white teas, and the fully fermented black teas, that combines the best of both in a single tea, Oolong teas quickly became popular all through eastern China and Taiwan.
-In the early 1970's Oolong Tea became widely popular in Japan, and from their spread to the rest of the world.
-Fujian, the home of Oolong teas, still produces the finest Oolong teas.
+Tie Guan Yin is the representative of Chinese oolong tea.
+Oolong teas were first developed in the early 1700s in Fujian as a cross between nonfermented white and green teas, and fully fermented black teas, with the best of both in a single tea.
+Oolong quickly became popular throughout eastern China and Taiwan, and in the early 1970s spread to Japan and the rest of the world.
+Fujian, the home of oolong tea, still produces the finest.